RobertBernstein/OdysseyRegistration/README.md

 1. [ ] Create Elmah test DB
 1. [ ] Determine what all the projects in this solution are for.
 1. [ ] Upgrade the Odyssey.Database project to SQL Server 2022.
+1. [ ] Clean up the "Purpose" column in the Projects table above.
+1. [ ] Add logging to all projects!
+1. [ ] Make all "Return to the Home Page" buttons return to the home page at the current base URL, not hard-coded to a specific Odyssey Registration home page.

 ## 08/04/2024